POLICY REVISION IMPLEMENTED ON 01/06/2022

 USE OF BUILDING BY OUTSIDE ORGANISATIONS

 Woodside Church occasionally permits the use of the building by other churches or organisations for work with children or young people under the age of sixteen.
 Permission will be granted at the discretion of the LT.
-A copy of the organisation’s safeguarding policy will need to be obtained before permission is granted.
+A copy of the organization’s safeguarding policy will need to be obtained before permission is granted.

 TRAINING